szczyglis-dev/py-gpt/docs/source/plugins.rst

 * ``Telegram`` - Send messages, photos, and documents; manage chats and contacts.
 * ``Tuya (IoT)`` - Handle Tuya Smart Home devices via Tuya Cloud API.
 * ``TwelveLabs`` - Analyze and understand videos with TwelveLabs Pegasus, and create multimodal embeddings with Marengo.
-* ``Vision (inline)`` - integrates vision capabilities with any chat mode, not just Vision mode.
-When the plugin is enabled, the model temporarily switches to vision in the background when an image attachment or vision capture is provided.
+* ``Vision (inline)`` - adds image analysis to supported chat modes.
+When image content is detected, PyGPT temporarily routes that turn through Chat with the image-capable model configured in the plugin.
+The plugin model can use any supported provider.
 * ``Voice Control (inline)`` - provides voice control command execution within a conversation.
 * ``Web Search`` - provides the ability to connect to the Web, search web pages for current data, and index external content using LlamaIndex data loaders.
 * ``Wikipedia`` - Search Wikipedia for information.